 SoFi Technologies, Inc. (SOFI) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 25.38% over the past month, outpacing the Business Services sector's loss of 2.37% and the S&P 500's gain of 5.66% in that time.
+Heading into today, shares of the company had gained 38.15% over the past month, outpacing the Business Services sector's gain of 2.52% and the S&P 500's gain of 7.03% in that time.

-SOFI will be looking to display strength as it nears its next earnings release, which is expected to be November 10, 2021.
+Investors will be hoping for strength from SOFI as it approaches its next earnings release, which is expected to be November 10, 2021.

-Investors should also note any recent changes to analyst estimates for SOFI.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for SOFI should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 19.65% higher.
-SOFI is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 19.65% higher within the past month.
+SOFI is currently a Zacks Rank #3 (Hold).

 The Technology Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 103, putting it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 141, putting it in the bottom 45% of all 250+ industries.

 Click to get this free report